Glossary

 concept

-Inalienability is the property of certain rights or aspects of personhood that cannot be validly transferred, waived, or sold, even with the full consent of the person involved.
-The classic example is the right to one's own person: the philosophical tradition of self-sovereignty holds that you own yourself, but most formulations also hold that you cannot sell yourself into permanent slavery — not because the transaction is prohibited from outside, but because a future self cannot be fully bound by a past self's agreement.
-The person who would be enslaved tomorrow is not the same person who signed the contract today.
-Inalienability marks the boundary where voluntary association reaches its own internal limit.
+Inalienability is the property of certain rights — most centrally the right to one's own person — that cannot be validly transferred, waived, or sold even with the full consent of the person involved.
+The underlying intuition is that a future self cannot be fully bound by a past self's agreement: the person who would be enslaved tomorrow is not the same person who signed the contract today.